Moving to Switzerland with Family: Practical Tips

 Teenagers

-Many teenagers have already developed their own social lives, so it can be hard to convince them to move.
+Many teenagers have already developed their own social lives, so a move can be more unsettling.
 Discuss your plans with them before making any decisions.
-If you can, take them with you when you look for a new home, and organise a tour of their new school before you move.
+If you can, take them with you when you look for a new home, and organise a tour of their new school.

-Because the Swiss school system is unique and ability streaming starts early, teenagers may be better off in a bilingual or international school.
+Because the Swiss school system is unique and ability streaming starts early, some teenagers find it easier to integrate in a bilingual or international school.

 Getting Set Up

-Switzerland is a very rule-based country.
+Switzerland is a rule-based country.
 You’ll have an easier time integrating if you familiarise yourself with the laws and regulations in your area.
-Prepare important documents, so you can show them to your municipality, future landlord, and health insurance provider.
-They might include:
+Before moving to Switzerland with a family, prepare important documents, so you can show them to your municipality, future landlord, and health insurance provider.
+Required documents might include:

 Finding a Family Home

-- Be flexible on location.
-The public transport system is great in Switzerland, so you can live on the outskirts of the city or even in the countryside and still enjoy a short commute.
+• Be flexible on location.
+The public transport system is great in Switzerland, so you can live on the outskirts of the city or even in the countryside and still enjoy a manageable commute.

 Health Insurance for Families

-In Switzerland, both adults and children have to take out health insurance.
-The current average cost is around CHF 350 per month for one adult.
+In Switzerland, both adults and children need health insurance.
+The current average cost is around CHF 350-400 per month for one adult.
 Children and adolescents are significantly cheaper to insure.

-Set up a policy for your family as soon as you arrive.
+Set up a policy for each family member as soon as you arrive.
 If you wait for more than 90 days, your municipality might choose insurance for you.
-This is likely to be more expensive and less suitable for your family than if you compare providers and select a policy yourself.
+This is likely to be more expensive and less tailored to your needs than if you compare providers and select a policy yourself.

 In addition to insurance, some services are subject to co-payment.
 Adults have to pay a deductible and CHF 15 for every day they spend in the hospital, but children under 18 are usually exempt.
 There is also a retention fee of 10% of the healthcare costs exceeding the deductible, up to a maximum of CHF 700 per year for adults and CHF 350 per year for children.